vitalab/vitalab.github.io/deep-learning/_posts/2017-10-25-deep-rl-image-captioning.md

 ## Model

-Their model is separate in three part, the policy network, the value network and the visual-semantic embedding.
+Their model is separated in three parts, the policy network, the value network and the visual-semantic embedding.

 #### Policy network
-The policy is a combination of the VGG16 and an LSTM, it is used to predict the next action given the current state, as shown in figure 2.
+The policy is a combination of the VGG16 and an LSTM.
+It is used to predict the next action given the current state, as shown in figure 2.

 ![](/deep-learning/images/deep-rl-caption/fig2.png)

 #### Value network
 The value network has the same combination as the policy network but they add an MLP used for the regression task.
-It is used to evaluate the next word given the previous sentence generated.
+It is used to evaluate the next word given the image features and the previous words sentence generated in the sentence.

 ![](/deep-learning/images/deep-rl-caption/fig3.png)

 #### Training
-These two network are first pretrain before using the reinforcement learning algorithm to make them work together.
+These two networks are first pretrained before using the reinforcement learning algorithm to make them work together.
-The policy network is train using a crossentropy on the sentence, and the value network is train to do a regression task on the final reward.
+The policy network is trained using a crossentropy on the sentence, and the value network is trained to do a regression task on the final reward.

 After this pretaining, they use the actor-critic algrotihm to train both of them, and use the visual-semantic embedding as a reward.